 - Swollen, red, or irritated areas

-- In advanced stages, skin may become thickened and coarse.
+- In advanced stages, the skin may become thickened and coarse.

 Causes of skin changes/discoloration